damariion/bit-utils/README.md

 # Bit Utils (Bitburner Utilities)

-Bit Utils is a collection of tools and utilities designed to enhance your scripting experience within the Bitburner game.
-This repository aims to provide a suite of modular and efficient tools, allowing you to focus on automation and optimization without reinventing the wheel.
+Bit Utils is a collection of utilities and exploits designed to enhance your scripting experience within the Bitburner game.

 ## Available Utilities
 ### minapi